maylisw/TwitterProject/readme.md

  - Creates/returns 2D array of # of words needed --> assign to a
  - Double gotten assign to d
  - 2 get methods accessing a and d

+ I think step 7 is done and it's not terribly complicated.